How To: Upgrade from ArcSDE 9.x 32-bit to ArcSDE 10.x 64-bit and SQL Server 2005 32-bit to SQL Server 2008 R2 64-bit

 Instructions provided describe a workflow for upgrading from ArcSDE 9.x 32-bit to ArcSDE 10.x 64-bit and SQL Server 2005 32-bit to SQL Server 2008 R2 64-bit.

 - Analyze and compress the SDE database to state zero.
 Analyze again after compression.
 Refer to the following documentation for more information:

-Please note that if planning to upgrade to SP2 or SP3 later, the database must be upgraded again after installing the service pack.
+Note: Please note that if planning to upgrade to SP2 or SP3 later, the database must be upgraded again after installing the service pack.
 Also note that the ArcGIS Desktop version must have the service pack applied before upgrading the database.